isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-A Glimpse of 1930s Singapore .md

 	<br><br>
 Legal achievements aside, Braddell was also known as a scholar of Malayan history.
 He was one of three editors – including Walter Makepeace and Gilbert Edward Brooke – of Singapore’s centenary celebration publication, <i>One Hundred Years of Singapore</i> (1921) (see page 26).
 He also wrote several legal and history books, including Commentary on the <i>Common Gaming Houses Ordinance of 1888</i> (1911), <i>The Law of the Straits Settlements: A Commentary</i> (1915) (see page 82) and <i>The Lights of Singapore</i> (1934) (see page 79).
 In addition, Braddell had many of his papers published in the <i>Journal of the Malayan Branch of the Royal Asiatic Society</i>.5
 	<br><br>
-Braddell made many contributions to other areas of public service as a municipal commissioner; member of the
-Singapore Housing Commission;president
-of Singapore Rotary Club; president of the Malayan Branch of the Royal Asiatic
-Society, and president of the Singapore
-Art Society, among other appointments.
+Braddell made many contributions to other areas of public service as a municipal commissioner; member of the Singapore Housing Commission;president of Singapore Rotary Club; president of the Malayan Branch of the Royal Asiatic Society, and president of the Singapore Art Society, among other appointments.
-Described as a “real Malayan par excellence”, Braddell was knighted in 1948 for his services to Malaya.6
+Described as a “real Malayan par excellence”, Braddell was knighted in 1948 for his services to Malaya.6
+	<br><br>
 In July 1951, Braddell left Singapore but returned to Kuala Lumpur two years later to start up his legal practice there.
 He played a part in the establishment
 </span>

 – Written by Gracie Lee